DPO Radio

 AESIRX COMPLIANCEONE REGULATORY FRAMEWORKS

 Vietnam has enacted six overlapping regulatory frameworks covering personal data protection, cybersecurity, telecommunications, e-commerce, data governance, and AI.
-Each framework is administered by a different authority – the Ministry of Public Security (MPS) for personal data, the Ministry of Industry and Trade (MOIT) for e-commerce, the Ministry of Information and Communications (MIC) for telecommunications – and each imposes distinct filing obligations, dossier formats, and response deadlines.
-Organizations operating across sectors must comply with multiple frameworks simultaneously.
+Each framework is administered by a different authority, for example, the Ministry of Public Security (MPS) for personal data or the Ministry of Industry and Trade (MOIT) for e-commerce; each imposes distinct obligations, formats, and response deadlines.

 ComplianceOne regulatory frameworks are structured to reflect how Vietnam’s obligations are enforced, so teams can move from high-level requirements to the exact filings, workflows, and evidence needed.

 The Vietnam Data Law (60/2024/QH15) establishes enterprise-wide data governance obligations including data inventory and classification, sharing agreements, cross-border data governance, and annual attestation cycles.
-Implementing decree (ND 165) defines 11 official form templates.

 Ready to see how ComplianceOne handles Vietnamese regulatory obligations operationally?
 Request a demo tailored to your regulatory landscape.